sourcegraph/about/content/blogposts/2022/scip-python.md

 ### Correctness

+`pyright` supports a very impressive list of features. `scip-python` was implemented with very few changes (primarily just exposing some internal functions) to the `pyright` library, which allows `scip-python` to take full advantage of the type checking and semantic analysis available in the `pyright` library -- including new Python features as they are supported.

+### Cross-repository navigation

 When `scip-python` is run in a Python environment with your dependencies available it will generate stable references to your dependencies.
 For example, if you were using the `PyYAML` package’s `format` function for the 6.0 release, `scip-python` would generate a symbol value of:

 <pre>> scip-python python PyYAML 6.0 yaml/dump().</pre>